calypsonet/keyple-website/content/docs/developer-guide/develop-plugin.md

 ## Examples of implementation
 ### AbstractLocalReader
 #### checkCardPresence()
-Allow Keyple to check if the secure elements is present within the reader (inserted, in NFC field...)
+Allow Keyple to check if the smartcard is present within the reader (inserted, in NFC field...)

 OMAPI Example
 ```kotlin